 The painting's verso has accumulated labels, inscriptions and wax seals that document changes in the work's ownership, telling the story of the international art market over the centuries.
 Its earliest history is unknown, but around 1700 it may have been in the collection of the Duchess of Portsmouth, mistress of King Charles II of Britain, who returned to her native France after the king's death.
 By 1750, the painting was certainly in Paris, when the young artist Jacques Aliamet made a print after it – part of the wave of French interest in Wouwerman.
 Painters and collectors valued his deft touch and visual intelligence, seeing his work as an alternate to “official” art and the grand subjects of mythology and religion.
 Judging from the sheer number of prints made after Wouwerman’s works, he was more popular in France than Rubens or Rembrandt.

 In the 18th century, France set the model for European taste, and by around 1800 the painting had found its way to Moscow and the noted collection of Prince Mikhail Petrovich Galitzin.
-It later passed through the art markets of Paris and London – the latter now the centre for much of the art trade – where it was bought by the Bostock family of Surrey, England.
-In 1893, Hewitt Bostock immigrated to British Columbia, bringing the painting with him.
+In the 19th century it passed through the art markets of Paris and London – the latter now the centre for much of the art trade – where it was bought by the Bostock family of Surrey, England.
+Hewitt Bostock immigrated to British Columbia in 1893 and brought the painting with him.
 He was a businessman, newspaper owner, MP, Speaker of the Senate and diplomat.
 It descended through his family until it was generously donated to the nation last year.
 It is the first work by Wouwerman in the collection of the National Gallery of Canada.